Hi, every body,

-Below: The small Hawthorn released from it’s ugly plastic container.
+Below: The small Hawthorn released from its ugly plastic container.

-Below: And a other one is removed!
+Below: And another one is removed!

-Below: After all is don, the tree gets a well deserved shower, that removes all the dust and small particles from the soil.
+Below: After all is don, the tree gets a well-deserved shower, that removes all the dust and small particles from the soil.

 Below: This picture was made a few days later.
 I know that the tree needs a lot more work and that the top section needs to thicken and fill out more, But I do feel it is heading in the right direction.
 I love to work on Hawthorns!

 Hope you like were this little Hawthorn is going?!
 I will keep you posted on its future developments.

 Hans van Meer.